SC header logo

 TYPO3 Extensions

-Wordpress, Craft and Typo3 offer ecommerce solutions.
-Wordpress does so through a very popular free plugin called Woocommerce, and Craft CMS has an ecommerce product called Craft Commerce and Typo3 has an ecommerce extension called Aimeos shop.
-Unlike Craft and Typo3 that only offer a single solution Wordpress as the most popular CMS has multiple ecommerce solutions but most of them are paid premium.
+WordPress, Craft, and Typo3 offer e-commerce solutions.
+WordPress does so through a very popular free plugin called WooCommerce, Craft CMS has an e-commerce product called Craft Commerce and Typo3 has an e-commerce extension called Aimeos shop.

 Conclusion